circleci/circleci-docs/jekyll/_docs/environment-variables.md

 It's important to note that environment variables configured through the UI are exported during the `machine` section of the build.
 This means you cannot read UI environment variables during the `machine: pre`.
+Another note, the value of these variables won't be readable in the UI after setting them nor can you edit it.
+If you need to change its value, you should delete the current variable and add it again with the new value.

 ## Keeping encrypted environment variables in source code